eficode-academy/terraform-fundamentals/README.md

 ### Topics Covered
 - Introduction to Functions
-- Types of Built-in Functions:
+- Types of Built-in Functions
-  - String
-  - Numeric & Collection
-  - Filesystem
-  - Date & Time
 - Other Terraform Commands:
   - `state`
   - `taint`/`untaint`